zapta/apio-wiki-dev/docs/index.md

 ## Verifying the source code

-The command `apio lint` performs 'nitpicking' verification of the code and report any issue it finds like the one we intentionally created in for this example.
+The command `apio lint` performs 'nitpicking' verification of the code and reports any issues it finds, like the one we intentionally created for this example.

 ```
 work2$ apio lint